 You can use a little screwdriver and a hammer to remove the bearings.
 To remove the bearing, insert the screwdriver into the bearing hole and hit the screwdriver with a hammer.

 You might remove the bearing covers once the bearings have been removed from the wheels.
-Some folks skip this step, but we always advise you to clean the skate bearings afterward.
+Some folks skip this step, but we always advise you to clean your bearings afterward.

 The bearing shields can easily be removed with a safety pin and are typically made of plastic or rubber.
 If you don’t have a needle, a paper clip that has been torn apart can also be used, but it is a little trickier to handle.